What is Kirtan Kriya?

 The Arizona-based Alzheimer’s Research and Prevention Foundation has been a frontrunner in advocating the practice of Kirtan Kriya to improve brain activity.
 Through various studies, the foundation has found that 12-minute yoga meditation daily practice can lead to the following benefits:

 · Increased activity in the brain’s frontal love (a region linked with sharper attention, focus, and concentration)

 · Improved cerebral blood flow (this helps you think and focus better)

 · Better blood flow to the regions of the brain associated with memory retrieval, known as the posterior cingulate gyrus

 · Increased energy levels in participants, along with better sleep quality and reduced stress levels – all due to the lowered cortisol levels in the bloodstream)

 · Improvement in both short and long-term psychological health

-· Replenishment of critical neurotransmitters and brain chemicals including dopamine, norepinephrine, and acetylcholine (which help the brain run more smoothly)
+· Replenishment of critical neurotransmitters and brain chemicals, including dopamine, norepinephrine, and acetylcholine (which help the brain run more smoothly)

-A study undertaken by the renowned University of California Los Angeles (UCLA) found that this 12-minute meditation’s regular practice can increase telomerase, which is the primary enzyme linked to the structures present at the ends of chromosomes.
+A study undertaken by the renowned University of California Los Angeles (UCLA) found that this 12-minute meditation’s regular practice can increase telomerase, the primary enzyme linked to the structures at the ends of chromosomes.
 Telomerase is believed to affect how our cells age.
 Surprisingly, telomerase was found to have increased by 43 percent, which is the largest increase ever recorded in such research studies.
 Short telomeres are known to increase your risk of Alzheimer’s disease and lead to a shorter lifespan.